 Luggage

-• Luggage Trolleys – Need a hand with your luggage?
-Baggage trolleys are available free of charge.
+- Luggage Trolleys – Need a hand with your luggage?
+Baggage trolleys are available free of charge throughout the terminals.

 Money

-Prayer Room – A multi-faith prayer room and a catholic chapel are available in Terminal 3, International Arrivals.
+Prayer Room -Multi-faith prayer facilities and a Catholic chapel are available in Terminal 3, International Arrivals.

 SIM Cards – A reader has asked us to include where to buy SIM Cards.
 If you know, click here to update this airport guide.

-Smoking – Smoking is permitted airside at designated smoking lounges in these locations: T1, airside, Departures (in the shops and restaurants area) • Gate B11 • between Gates B05 and B07 • Gate C08 • Gate D02 • Gate D05 • Gate E38 • Gate E51-52 • Gate E14 • In Terminal 3 departures, airside, restaurant area, upper level.
+Smoking – Smoking is permitted only in designated smoking lounges in these locations: T1, airside, Departures (in the shops and restaurants area) • Gate B11 • between Gates B05 and B07 • Gate C08 • Gate D02 • Gate D05 • Gate E38 • Gate E51-52 • Gate E14 • In Terminal 3 departures, airside, restaurant area, upper level.

 Terminal 3: Aer Lingus • Aeroflot • Aerolíneas Argentinas • Air Albania • Air Algérie • Air Arabia • Air Canada • Air China • Air India • Air Moldova • Air Serbia • Air Transat • Alba Star • American Airlines • Asiana Airlines • AtlasJet Airlines • Austrian Airlines • Azerbaijan Airlines • Belavia • Blue Air • Blue Panorama Airlines • British Airways • Brussels Airlines • Bulgaria Air • Cathay Pacific • China Airlines • China Eastern Airlines • China Southern • Air Corsica • Croatia Airlines • CSA Czech Airlines • Delta Air Lines • EasyJet • Egyptair • El Al Israel Airlines • Emirates • Ethiopian Airlines • Etihad Airways • Finnair • Fly Estelar • Flyone • Freebird Airlines • Germanwings • Hainan Airlines • Iberia • Iran Air • Isair • Jet2 • Kenya Airways • Korean Air • Kuwait Airways • LATAM • Mahan Air • MEA • Montenegro Airlines • My Way Airlines • Neos • Norwegian • Nouvelair • Onur Air • Pegasus Airlines • Pobeda • Qatar Airways • Royal Air Maroc • Royal Jordanian • Ryanair • SAS • Saudi Arabian Airlines • Siberia Airlines • Sichuan Airlines • Singapore Airlines • Sun Express • Swiss • TAROM • Tassili Airlines • Thai Airways • Titan Airways • Transavia • Tunis Air • Turkish Airlines • Tus Airways • Ukraine International Airlines • United Airlines • Ural Airlines • Uzbekistan Airways • Wizz Air • Yemen Airways.